• Home

 Painted nursery, Harmony Zero VOC

-Like with the priming, Pete and I tag teamed this project.
-We didn’t do it over the course of two days this time–somehow between July and now we never had two consecutive days to dedicate–but we fit in a room here and there as we were able to make time for it.
+Like with the priming, Pete and I tag-teamed this project.
+We didn’t do it over the course of two days this time, but we fit in a room here and there as we were able to make time for it.

 I cut in and focused on the trim work.
 Pete rolled.
 And often, we worked on opposite schedules just to get progress made where we could.
 He’d paint while I was on a conference call, I’d paint while he picked up Julia from camp.
 He’d do the morning coffee run, I’d do the afternoon.
 Teamwork, yo.

-We purchased our own rollers for the job, a rare splurge for the “best” quality in the store knowing that we wanted as smooth and even of a coat as possible (better quality = less shedding, white paint = shows more imperfections).
+We purchased our own rollers for the job, a rare splurge for the “best” quality in the store.
+(Better quality = less shedding, white paint = shows more imperfections).

-Timing of the actual labor actually had a lot to do with the available sunlight in the house as well, because rolling white paint over white primer is a lot harder to do when you’re working on a shady day or at night.
-There just wasn’t as great of a distinction between the two, except for seeing where it was wet and still glossy, and where it was flat and already dry.
+Timing of the actual labor actually had a lot to do with the available sunlight in the house as well.
+Rolling white paint over white primer is a lot harder to do on a shady day or at night.
+There just isn’t as great of a distinction between the two, except for seeing where it was wet and still glossy, and where it was flat and already dry.
 All painting had to happen on days with excellent sunlight to help illuminate our house.

-Painting in the master bedroom with Sherwin Williams Snowbound, Harmony Zero VOC.
+Painting in the primary bedroom with Sherwin Williams Snowbound, Harmony Zero VOC.

-I’ve heard a lot about poor coverage with low/Zero VOCs, so I did wonder how well it would work or if it would require multiple coats.
+I’ve heard a lot about poor coverage with low/Zero VOCs, so I did wonder if it would require multiple coats.
 In our case, we had no problem.
-Of course, with the primer we were going over light base coats, and with the Harmony paint we were going over white primer, so with just one coat of paint, we were able to make 4 of the 5 gallons cover the walls in nearly all of our rooms (all bedrooms, hallways, and living and dining room, but excluding the bathrooms and kitchen).
+Of course, with the primer, we were going over light base coats, and with the Harmony paint we were going over white primer.

 It was hard to capture a clear change between the paint and the primer as we worked.
 In this next photo, I like to think you can see where the still-wet glossier eggshell paint begins.
 Yeah?
 No?
 Clearly, the camera had no idea where it wanted to focus.